Quantum secure non-malleable codes in the split-state model: Abstract

 \item We also study its natural extension when the tampering of the codeword is performed $t$-times.
-We construct explicit quantum secure $t$-non-malleable-code for $t=n^{\Omega(1)}$, message length $m=n^{\Omega(1)}$, error $\eps=2^{-n^{\Omega(1)}}$ and codeword of size $2n$. \end{itemize}
+We construct quantum secure one-many non-malleable code with efficient encoding and decoding procedures for $t=n^{\Omega(1)}$, message length $m=n^{\Omega(1)}$, error $\eps=2^{-n^{\Omega(1)}}$ and codeword of size $2n$. \item As an application, we also construct the first quantum secure $2$-out-of-$2$ non-malleable secret sharing scheme for message/secret length $m=n^{\Omega(1)}$, error $\eps=2^{-n^{\Omega(1)}}$ and share of size $n$. \end{itemize}